coolsamson7/aspyx/README.md

         pass
 ```
 ⚠️ **Attention:** Please make sure, that the class defines a local constructor, as this is _required_ to determine injected instances.
-All referenced types will be injected by the environemnt.
+All referenced types will be injected by the environment.

 Only eligible types are allowed, of course!